All services from Employers Choice Screening are in compliance with state and federal regulations.

 Subtitle A of Title V of the Gramm-Leach-Bliley Act (“GLB Act”) has privacy provisions relating to consumers’ financial information.

-To amend the Fair Credit Reporting Act to exempt certain communications from the definition of consumer report, and for other purposes.
-Additional Legal Information
+This bill amends the Fair Credit Reporting Act to exempt certain communications from the definition of consumer report, and for other purposes.